Vichy: Vichy's thermal baths

 Marie de Rabutin-Chantal, marquise de Sévigné was a patient in 1676 and 1677 and would popularize Vichy's Thermal Baths through the written descriptions in her letters.
 The Vichy waters were said to have cured the paralysis in her hands, thus enabling her to take up letter-writing.
 In 1761 and 1762, Adélaïde and Victoire of France, the daughters of Louis XV, came to Vichy for the first time and returned in 1785.
 The bath facilities seemed extremely uncomfortable to them because of the muddy surroundings and insufficient access.
 When they returned to Versailles, they asked their nephew Louis XVI to build roomier and more luxurious thermal baths, which were subsequently completed in 1787.

 In 1799, Laetitia Bonaparte, mother of Napoleon, came to be cured with her son Louis.
-Under the Empire, Le Parc des Sources, was created on the Emperor's orders.
-(Decree of Gumbinen of 1812).
+Under the Empire, Le Parc des Sources, was created on the Emperor's orders (Decree of Gumbinen of 1812).

 Under Charles X, the great increase in patients wishing to be healed at the springs led to an expansion of the hydrotherapeutic facilities.
 Princess Marie-Thérèse-Charlotte expanded the Janson buildings under the plan of Rose – Beauvais (work completed in 1830).
 From 1844 to 1853, theatrical and poetry recitals were performed for the wealthy in the comfort of their own homes by Isaac Strauss.

 Vichy in style

-By the 19th century Vichy was a station à la mode, attended by many celebrities.
-However, it was the stays of Napoleon III between 1861 and 1866 that were to cause the most profound transformation of the city: dikes were built along the Allier, 13 ha of landscaped gardens replaced the old marshes and, along the newly laid-out boulevards and the streets, chalets and pavilions were built for the Emperor and his court.
-Recreational pursuits were not spared; in view of the park, a large casino was built by the architect Badger in 1865.
+By the 19th century, Vichy was a station à la mode, attended by many celebrities.
+However, it was the stays of Napoleon III between 1861 and 1866 that were to cause the most profound transformation of the city: dikes were built along the Allier, 13 ha of landscaped gardens replaced the old marshes and, along the newly laid-out boulevards and streets, chalets and pavilions were built for the emperor and his court.
+Recreational pursuits were not spared: in view of the park, a large casino was built by the architect Badger in 1865.
 The Emperor would be the catalyst of the development of a small rail station, which increased the number of inhabitants and visitors tenfold in fifty years.